MichaelSchneeberger/rxbp/README.md

 *Rxbackpressure* has an experimental status.

-The current motivation of this library is to use it for signal processing purposes.
+The current motivation of this library is to use it for signal processing applications.

 Implemented operators